 Students are governed by the following minimum requirements for the bachelor's degree.
-Each specific degree program has further major and major-related requirements that are detailed in the respective discipline sections of this catalog.
+Each specific degree program has further major and major-related requirements that are detailed in the catalog section of the department offering the major.

 Caution: The course offerings and requirements of the American University of Sharjah are under continual examination and revision for improvement.
 This catalog is not a contract; it merely presents the offerings and requirements in effect at the time of publication and in no way guarantees that the offerings and requirements will not change.
 The university specifically reserves the right to change requirements for any major during any particular year.
 The student assumes full responsibility for compliance with all academic requirements.